Volue-Public/energy-mesh-python/docs/source/mesh_modelling.rst

   Definition value types are "TimeseriesAttributeDefinition" for singular value or "TimeseriesCollectionAttributeDefinition" for collection of values.

-* **Ownership relation attributes** - connect two objects.
+* **Ownership relation attributes** - represent relations where one object owns another object.
 The owned object's owner is always an ownership relation attribute that belongs to some other object.
   There are two types of ownership relation attributes:

     - one-to-one
     - one-to-many